Vanderbilt puts home win streak on the line against Grambling - WTOP News

 Nashville, Tennessee; Friday, 7 p.m.
 EST

-BOTTOM LINE: Vanderbilt will try to keep its three-game home win streak intact when the Commodores take on Grambling.
+BOTTOM LINE: Vanderbilt hosts Grambling aiming to continue its three-game home winning streak.

-The Commodores have gone 3-2 at home.
-Vanderbilt scores 68.6 points while outscoring opponents by 1.3 points per game.
+The Commodores are 3-2 on their home court.
+Vanderbilt averages 68.6 points and has outscored opponents by 1.3 points per game.

 The Tigers have gone 1-2 away from home.
-Grambling is fifth in the SWAC scoring 67.9 points per game and is shooting 43.2%.
+Grambling is the SWAC leader with 24.9 defensive rebounds per game led by Carte’Are Gordon averaging 5.9.

-TOP PERFORMERS: Myles Stute is shooting 45.3% and averaging 12.8 points for the Commodores.
-Trey Thomas is averaging 6.6 points for Vanderbilt.
+TOP PERFORMERS: Myles Stute is scoring 12.8 points per game and averaging 5.9 rebounds for the Commodores.
+Liam Robbins is averaging 12.3 points and 5.1 rebounds while shooting 58.1% for Vanderbilt.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.